Multi-Property Landlord Insurance

 - Storm damage

-What does landlord insurance for multiple properties include?
+What does multi-property landlord insurance include?

 Landlords insurance for multiple properties bundles together different types of insurance cover to give you a package that meets the specific needs of your portfolio – for example, you can choose from: